 The list includes optimal ranges, normal ranges, and the complete list of tests you need to diagnose and manage thyroid disease correctly!

 Low Thyroid Causes Other Hormones That Lead to Weight Gain

 The association between weight gain and hypothyroidism is somewhat complex and includes much more than just your thyroid.

 The easiest way to think about this is to realize that everything in your body is connected.

-As thyroid hormone levels fall it causes a chain reaction which changes multiple other hormonal systems in your body.
+As thyroid function changes, it causes a chain reaction in multiple other hormone systems in your body.